 Sitka Summer Music Festival

 - Cultural Experience: Watch some of the finest musicians bring life to classical pieces as you sit surrounded by mountains and ocean views.
-Sitka Sound offers a mesmerizing setting that perfectly complements the music.
+Sitka Sound offers a mesmerising setting that perfectly complements the music.

 - Rich Heritage: This festival is a chance to mingle with locals and experience a slice of Alaskan culture in a truly special environment.